 Some of the critical attributes you need to stay at the forefront of differentiation and success are delivered by a group of BPM experts from the international management consulting firm Accenture.
 In oneness with current BPM initiatives, Franz and Kirchmer outline how to undertake BPM that is driven by value.

 Moreover, they expose typical obstacles along with specific actions to resolve them.
-The writers include many thorough case studies from a multitude of sectors and industries; which provides an insight into the linkage created between value and processes.
+The writers include many thorough case studies from a multitude of sectors and industries, which provides an insight into the linkage created between value and processes.

 5. Business Process Management: Concepts, Languages, Architectures by Mathias Weske

-Books for BMP generally explain how management of business processes is typically done from two separate points of view: business administration and computer science.
+Books for BMP generally explain how the management of business processes is typically done from two separate points of view: business administration and computer science.